h2oai/h2o-3/README.md

 Step 4.
 Run the top-level gradle build:

     cd h2o-dev
-    gradlew.bat build -x test
+    gradlew.bat build

-If you encounter errors run again with --stacktrace for more instructions on missing dependencies.
+> If you encounter errors run again with --stacktrace for more instructions on missing dependencies.

 ### Setup on OS X
 If you don't have [Homebrew](http://brew.sh/) install, please consider it.
 It makes package management for OS X easy.